-Google Analytics was initially an invite only programme, but in 2006 Google opened it up the world as a free service that would become pivotal for every small to medium businesses on the internet.
-Today it is estimated that over 60m websites around the world are using Google Analytics, and though there is a premium version, it is only really necessary for large enterprises or conglomerates.
+Google Analytics was initially an invite-only programme, but in 2006 Google opened it up the world as a free service that would become pivotal for every small to medium businesses on the internet.
+At the time of writing it is estimated that over 65m websites around the world are using Google Analytics, and though there is a premium version, it is only really necessary for large enterprises or conglomerates.

 But if the tool’s so good then why is it free?

-Google wants you to be successful on AdWords, it doesn't want you to fail.
-A business thriving through Google AdWords is only going to spend more money with them in the future.
-A business failing on Google Adwords won't.
+Google wants you to be successful, it doesn’t want you to fail.
+A business thriving through Google Ads is only going to spend more money with them in the future.
+A business failing on Google Ads won’t.

-Google Analytics can be integrated and connected directly with your Google AdWords account, and accounting for your audience is only going to help you grow.
-As you grow, so will your marketing budget, and therefore so will your spend on AdWords.
+Google Analytics can be integrated and connected directly with your Google Ads account, and accounting for your audience is only going to help you grow.
+As you grow, so will your marketing budget, and therefore so will your spend on Google Ads.

 There’s also the fact that the data that you’re researching isn’t only helpful and interesting for you, it’s also helpful and interesting for Google too so they can spot trends in the use of the internet and find how people are using the web which enables them to improve their services as a result.